lucapette/website/content/writing/my-programming-principles.md

 Naming _is_ hard.

 Having said that, I think we often make it harder for ourselves than it should be because there's a certain social pressure to treat code like poetry.
-It has to be pretty so we're looking for elegant, apt, and short names for everything.
+The code has to be pretty so we're looking for elegant, apt, and short names for everything.
 I struggled early in my career with this but I grew out of it when I realized a few things:

 - Unless it's a trivial problem, I will not get naming right while I'm drafting a first version.